-- All in-year applications should be made via the academy. - An application form can be found here.
-Completed forms should be returned, along with all original documentary proof, to: The John Roan School, Westcombe Park Road, London SE3 7QR.
-For further information, contact the Admissions Team on admissions@thejohnroanschool.org.uk. - Following the receipt of an enquiry for a place, the Senior Admin Officer will send an admission pack to the applicant. - The Senior Admin Officer will send a request for information pro-forma to the previous school or other institution.
-Reports regarding past attendance, attitude or achievement or that of any other children in the family will not formulate part of the admissions arrangements. - The completed admissions/new starter form will be reviewed by the designated member of SLT and cleared for processing. - The Senior Admin Officer will notify the parents/carers of the outcome of their application within 15 school days of receipt of the application form and documentation. - In the case of in-year admissions, if the year group is full then the student will be placed on the waiting list and be advised of their right to appeal. - Again, in the case of in-year admissions, if the student has an existing place at another Greenwich school, The John Roan School will inform the current school that an application has been made.
+- All in-year applications should be made via the academy. - The application platform can be found here.
+For further information, contact the Admissions Team on admissions@thejohnroanschool.org.uk. - Following the receipt of an enquiry for a place, the Senior Admin Officer will send a request for information pro-forma to the previous school or other institution.
+Reports regarding past attendance, attitude or achievement or that of any other children in the family will not formulate part of the admissions arrangements. - The completed admissions form will be reviewed by the designated member of SLT and cleared for processing. - The Senior Admin Officer will notify the parents/carers of the outcome of their application within 15 school days of receipt of the application form and documentation. - In the case of in-year admissions, if the year group is full then the student will be placed on the waiting list and be advised of their right to appeal. - Again, in the case of in-year admissions, if the student has an existing place at another Greenwich school, The John Roan School will inform the current school that an application has been made.
 This allows the current school to review the parent's/carer's reasons for requesting a move and the opportunity to resolve any issues. - If a parent/carer has been advised by the current school to apply elsewhere to avoid permanent exclusion, the application should be referred back to the school and the Social Inclusion Team at the borough.